bossjohnson/angular_curriculum/readme.md

 #### Find a way to set the initial value of "name" as "BoJack" (without writing a controller).

+This can be achieved using ng-init.
+Specifically, adding the property ng-init="name = 'BoJack'" to the input tag will accomplish this.

 #### What are those {{ }} expressions?
 Are they Handlebars?